satls/StrategyCoordinator/README.md

 * Increase the reuse of domain logic.
 * Simple strategies can be combined in any order to achieve complex tasks.

-A real world example of a strategy might be in cooking recipe:
+A real world example of a strategy might be in a cooking recipe:

  1. An oven must be pre heated to some temperature.
- 1. Eggs, flour, sugar, and butter must be mixex in a bowl.
+ 1. Eggs, flour, sugar, and butter must be mixed in a bowl.
  1. The mixture must be separated into small pieces
  1. The small pieces must be put in the oven.
  1. The pieces must be taken out of the oven after 25 minutes
  1. The pieces must be allowed to cool for 10 minutes.
  1. the pieces must be put on a plate.

-In the above recipie the cook reads the recipie, performs actions, and those actions have side effects on the domain of the cook (kitchen), ultimatly resulting in cookies (the result).
+In the above recipe the cook reads the recipe, performs actions, and those actions have side effects on the domain of the cook (kitchen), ultimately resulting in cookies (the result).

- A computer program that coordinates all of these instuctions but only makes cookies does not allow easy reuse of compliated components.
+ A computer program that coordinates all of these instructions but only makes cookies does not allow easy reuse of complicated components.

- Ideally the program could be configured to cook a recipie rather than a single program being required for each new recipie.
+ Ideally the program could be configured to cook a recipe rather than a single program being required for each new recipe.

 ## Coordinator Configuration

-The above recipie can be looked at as domain (kitchen) specific actions that require integration with the kitchen such as pressing the button to activate the mixer, and the side effects that are happening that result in cookies such as combining the ingredients to make cookie batter.
+The above recipe can be looked at as domain (kitchen) specific actions that require integration with the kitchen such as pressing the button to activate the mixer, and the side effects that are happening that result in cookies such as combining the ingredients to make cookie batter.
 Mixing is the action, cookie batter is the side effect.

 A cookie maker coordinator might look like this: